myENA/consul-template-rpm/README.md

-# RPM Spec for Consul Template
+# RPM Spec and Build for Consul-Template

-Originally forked from [CiscoCloud/consul-template-rpm](https://github.com/CiscoCloud/consul-template-rpm) and modified for the ENA environment.

 # Building